Incidence Rate Calculator

 incidence rate = number of new cases / population at risk × population size

-Let's go over an example: During one year, 12 men out a population of 50,000 healthy men were newly diagnosed with colorectal cancer.
+Let's go over an example: During one year, 12 men out of a population of 50,000 healthy men were newly diagnosed with colorectal cancer.
 Thus, our population size is 50,000.
 Then, the colon cancer incidence rate equals 24 per 100,000 men per year.

-The likelihood calculated with the incidence rate can help scientists anticipate future incidents and make the proper plans, such as the number of hospital beds needed and the amount of doctors with specialist knowledge required so that everyone gets the proper treatment.
+The likelihood calculated with the incidence rate can help scientists anticipate future incidents and make the proper plans, such as the number of hospital beds needed and the number of doctors with specialist knowledge required so that everyone gets the proper treatment.

 What is epidemiology?